-In order to strengthen the monitoring and supervision of sustainability initiatives by the Board of Directors from fiscal 2023, we have appointed directors in charge of the environment and human rights.
-In addition, we have appointed an executive officer in charge of sustainability promotion, who is responsible for business execution, to strengthen sustainability governance throughout the group.
+In order to strengthen the monitoring and supervision of sustainability initiatives by the Board of Directors, we have appointed directors in charge of the environment and human rights.
+In addition, we have appointed an executive officer in charge of sustainability promotion, who is responsible for business execution, to strengthen sustainability governance throughout the Group.

-In addition, we have established the Environmental Steering Committee and the Human Rights Steering Committee under the Sustainability Committee.
-The Executive Officer in charge of Sustainability Promotion serves as chair of these committees, which discuss and make decisions toward the business implementation of key issues and monitor the progress of annual plans.
-The directors in charge of the environment and human rights also attend these committees as observers.
-We have also established Regional Sustainability Committees in each area to address issues specific to that area.
+Moreover, we have established the Sustainability Committee chaired by the Executive Officer in charge of Sustainability Promotion, which discuss and make decisions toward the business implementation of key issues and monitor the progress of annual plans.
+The directors in charge of the environment and human rights also attend the Committee as observers.

 In fiscal 2024, in order to further strengthen the implementation of sustainability in our business, we dissolved the Sustainability Office, which was previously under the Board of Directors, and established the Sustainability Management Department as an executive department under the Global Corporate Communication & Engagement HQ.

-The details of these sustainability promotion activities are regularly reported to the Board of Directors in an effort to further strengthen governance across the group.
+The details of these sustainability promotion initiatives are regularly reported to the Board of Directors in an effort to further strengthen governance across the Group.